 - Rendering the signature as a bitmap image can help to resolve the issue if you are using a background colour, such as white.
 This will embed the colours used in the signature, resulting in the signature staying the same at all times.

-However, this can cause the signature to become an attachment or stripped out of forward and reply e-mails, hyperlinks may not work if you like to see the signature when composing an e-mail, as an example please see the Hyperlinks are missing from my signature article.
+However, this can cause the signature to become an attachment or stripped out of forward and reply emails.
+Hyperlinks may not work if you like to see the signature when composing an email, for example, Hyperlinks are missing from my signature article.